Music therapy program

 - Relieves stress and anxiety

-Studies show that music therapy is beneficial not only for dementia patients; it is helpful to all seniors.
+Studies show that music therapy is beneficial not only for dementia patients; it is helpful to all adults and seniors.
 Seniors often experience a decline in activity and social contact, causing them to withdraw and become more isolated.
-Music therapy helps reawaken them emotionallhy, drawing them out and helping to renew their zest for life.
+Music therapy can help reawaken them emotionally, draw them out and renew their zest for life.